Asian Pacific American Systemwide Alliance (APASA)

 Promote Inclusivity

 APASA will increase membership engagement to less “visible” API staff and allies to recognize our API diversity, as well as maintain a strong relationship with our current members.
-We will offer leadership opportunities through participation in subcommittees and panels, promote events that meet the needs of our constituents such as staff/faculty community-building events and professional development programs.
+We will offer leadership opportunities through participation in subcommittees and panels, and promote events that meet the needs of our constituents such as staff/faculty community-building events and professional development programs.

 Professional development